SongXueZhi/RegMiner/artifact-evaluation.md

 ## Make Your Hands Dirty (less than 30min)

-For sake of intuitive understanding, we prepared 6 commits (3 regression-fixing commit and 3 non-regression fixing commits) to verify the functionalities of RegMiner, the process is estimated to take about **XXX minutes**.
+For sake of intuitive understanding, we prepared 6 commits (3 regression-fixing commit and 3 non-regression fixing commits) to verify the functionalities of RegMiner, the process is estimated to take about **15 minutes**.

 **Step1:** Entry the woking dir.